 Unavailability of qualified security professionals

 One of the most significant problems facing companies today is the lack of skilled professionals capable of dealing with fraudulent activities.
 Organizations recruiting security experts lack the right expertise to analyze and identify advanced fraud during cyber-attacks.
 As per the Peninsula News analysis of the Bureau of Labor Statistics data, by 2021, the US will face a shortage of 500,000 or more cyber security talents.
 The National Association of Software and Service Companies (NASSCOM) also reported that there would be a need for 1 million cybersecurity professionals by 2020.
 The Non-Profit Professional Association for Cyber Security (ISC) surveyed 3,237 professionals, 51% of whom indicated that their businesses face extreme risks due to a lack of cybersecurity professionals.

-Global Fraud Detection and Prevention Industry has been segmented into solution, service, application, organization size, and vertical.
+Fraud Detection and Prevention market has been segmented into solution, service, application, organization size, and vertical.

-Geographically, the global fraud detection and prevention industry has been categorized as North America, Europe, Asia Pacific, the Middle East and Africa, and South America.
+Geographically, the fraud detection and prevention market has been categorized as North America, Europe, Asia Pacific, the Middle East and Africa, and South America.

 North America to lead the global market